How Carbon Monoxide Testing Could Save Your Life

 When purchasing a new gas appliance, you should be sure that it meets Australian standards and has a national testing agency seal.

-If you suspect a gas leak, and you can’t identify the source, you should get out immediately and contact a licensed gas fitter.
+If you suspect a gas leak and can’t identify the source, get out immediately and contact a licensed gas fitter.
 At Metropolitan Plumbing, our plumbers operate 24/7, every day of the year and can even be at your door within the hour*.
-If you know the source of your gas leak, you can turn off the appliance until a professional can arrive to inspect it.

-Making sure your gas appliances are vented properly is also an important way to prevent trouble with carbon monoxide.
-Horizontal vent pipes for appliances allow CO to dissipate outside your home.
 It is important to never patch up a vent pipe with tape or foreign objects.
 This can cause CO to build up in your home because it has no way to escape.